RESEARCH STARTER

 The Liberals' strong victory in the face of predicted downfall confused many political thinkers.
 A common explanation was that Harper's campaign was too aggressive, appearing to voters that he was less concerned with meeting their needs than with defeating his opponents.

-US president Donald Trump made several statements and pursued policies to ban refugees from certain countries and regions from entering the United States in 2017.
+After US president Donald Trump first entered office in 2017, he made several statements and pursued policies to ban refugees from certain countries and regions from entering the United States.
 Amid the controversy that followed, Trudeau publicly announced that refugees were welcome in Canada.
-The statement was instantly divisive, with supporters voicing appreciation for his willingness to assist others and provide an example in contrast to Trump's order, while detractors described it as capitalizing on the reactions to Trump's behavior, and also questioning whether Canada's system of evaluating immigrants was doing all it could to keep citizens safe.
+The statement was instantly divisive, with supporters voicing appreciation for his willingness to assist others and provide an example in contrast to Trump's order, while detractors described it as capitalizing on the reactions to Trump's behavior.
+Opponents also questioned whether Canada's system of evaluating immigrants was doing all it could to keep citizens safe.
 The issue was cast into the spotlight when a Somali immigrant in Canada was charged with attempted murder and assault.

-The Liberal Party supports universal health care, having proposed several budget plans to direct resources toward it.
+Throughout the 2020s, the Liberal Party continued to support universal health care, having proposed several budget plans to direct resources toward it.
 It has emphasized supporting the workforce in many of its policies and proposed a tax cut for the middle class, a reduction of employment insurance premiums, a decrease in prescription drug prices, and an investment into public transportation.
 The party has also emphasized environmental sustainability and dedicated resources to renewable energy research.
 It has proposed plans to lower nationwide greenhouse gas emissions and to reform the process used to evaluate environmental impact by making it stricter.

 Bibliography